alexsavio/alexsavio.github.io/content/first_principles_software_design.md

 ## The Conventional View

 Software design, as typically taught and practiced, is about organizing code into clean abstractions, following established patterns (MVC, microservices, hexagonal architecture), applying SOLID principles, and writing extensible systems that anticipate future change.
-Good design means separation of concerns, low coupling, high cohesion, and layers of indirection that make the system "flexible."
+Good design means separation of concerns, low coupling, high cohesion, and layers of indirection that make the system "flexible".

 Most of this is convention.
 Some of it is useful.
 Very little of it is fundamental.